-The Salish Sea is a complex network of coastal channels and islands on the Pacific coast of North America, incorporating parts of the US state of Washington and the Canadian province of British Colombia.
-Much of the coast of the Salish is made up of the sprawling, border-straddling megacity that includes both Seattle and Vancouver.
+The Salish Sea is a complex network of coastal channels and islands on the Pacific coast of North America, incorporating parts of the US state of Washington and the Canadian province of British Columbia.
+Much of the coast of the Salish is made up of the sprawling, border-straddling super-city known as Cascadia that includes both Seattle and Vancouver.

 After the first foot was found on the 20th August 2007, wearing a men’s, size 12 Adidas running shoe, a second was found just six days later on Gabriola Island, close to the US city of Nanaimo.
-Again a men’s size 12 running shoe, this time a Reebok, the foot appeared to have been carried ashore by an animal, where it was found by a Canadian couple.
+Again a men’s size 12 running shoe, this time a Reebok, the foot appeared to have been carried ashore by an animal before being found by a Canadian couple.
 Unlike the first foot found, which was eventually identified as belonging to suspected suicide victim, the second foot has never been identified.

 Five more feet were found during 2008.
 After a foot belonging to a 21-year old man missing since 2004 was found in February, a female foot was discovered on Kirkland Island on the 16th May.
 This was also later identified as coming from a woman who had committed suicide by jumping off the Pattullo Bridge in New Westminster.
 The other foot from both of these individuals were subsequently found later the same year, with the male foot found by hikers of Westham Island in July, followed by the female foot found floating in the Fraser River near Richmond in November.